 FASHION FILM: The Filmmaker’s New Music Video

-Directing a music video is a great way for a filmmaker to practice their craft.
-Music videos are generally short, they don’t require sound work (Foley, sound FX, dialogue etc) and they are less restricted by the shooting and editing conventions of narrative filmmaking.
+Directing a music video is a great way for a filmmaker to hone their craft.
+Generally, music videos are short, don’t require production or post sound work, and are less restricted by the shooting and editing conventions of narrative filmmaking.

 Spike Jonze, Director of “Where the Wild Things Are” started out shooting skateboard videos and then moved on to shooting music videos for groups such as Daft Punk, Fatboy Slim, Notorious BIG, The Pharcyde and most recently for the Canadian indie rock sensation; Arcade Fire.